Robert S. Beightler: Training the 37th Infantry Division

-In 1940, Beightler was appointed commanding General of the 37th Infantry Division, and immediately began exhaustive training and preparation of the soldiers.
+In 1940, Beightler was appointed commanding General of the 37th Infantry Division, and immediately began exhaustive training and preparation of his soldiers.
 His philosophy was simple, the better trained the soldiers are, the fewer casualties there would be.
 He also had moral reasoning, having been quoted after World War II saying "...
 I have never been able to completely harden myself to the sacrifice of American lives.
 I have always felt a deep-seated responsibility to the families of these men, many of whom might be called my neighbors."

 The 37th participated in the Louisiana Maneuvers, in which future senior military leaders Dwight Eisenhower, George Patton, Omar Bradley, and Leslie McNair were present.
 McNair said of Beightler that he was "one of the best" National Guard commanders.
 A few months later, America was thrown into World War II following the Pearl Harbor attacks.